 DIY Recycled Litter

-Gather old paper, tear junk mail and newspapers into pieces, and let the materials dry up to make homemade recycled litter to absorb moisture.
+Gather old paper, tear junk mail and newspapers into pieces, and let the materials dry to make homemade recycled litter to absorb moisture.

 Check Out: Why Does My Cat Throw Up After Using The Litter Box?